 The IT industry is one that affords successful sales professionals a substantial income opportunity as well as job security.
-However, both of these wonderful benefits can quickly become lapsed by the rapidly changing nature of the IT world.
+However, both of these wonderful benefits can lapse quickly by the rapidly changing nature of the IT world.

-But the allure of an unlimited income and the freedom of real estate sales hides a very important but critical success factor.
-That factor is that, like any other sales profession, success does not come before hard work.
+But the allure of an unlimited income and the freedom of real estate sales hides a very important but critical success factor — like any other sales profession, success does not come before hard work.

-Of all the career industries, none provide as much security as does the Healthcare industry.
-The percentage of each dollar spent that goes towards Healthcare rises each year.
+Of all the career industries, none provide as much security as healthcare.
+The percentage of each dollar spent that goes toward healthcare rises each year.
 With all that money going into the industry, the money available for successful sales professionals is amazing.

-The question is not whether a sales career in the Healthcare industry should be a consideration or not, but which avenue a sales professional should explore.
+The question is not whether a sales career in the healthcare industry should be a consideration, but which avenue a sales professional should explore.

 There are two things that everyone in the world needs.
-One is air to breathe, and the other is food to eat.
-Those in the Food Service Sales career are responsible for selling food and food-related items to the establishments that help people meet their second need of eating food.
+One is air to breathe and the other is food to eat.
+Those in the food service sales industry are responsible for selling food and food-related items to establishments that help people meet their second need of eating food.

-Food Service Sales Reps almost always represent a restaurant supply distributor though some may work exclusively for food distributors.
-But no matter who a Food Service Sales Rep works for, they should expect stiff competition, a lot of networking and a job that extends beyond the normal working hours.
+Food service sales reps almost always represent a restaurant supply distributor, though some may work exclusively for food distributors.
+No matter who a food service sales rep works for, they should expect stiff competition, a lot of networking and a job that extends beyond the normal working hours.

-Much like Independent Sales Reps, Manufacturer's Representatives sell products for a specific manufacturer.
-While there is seldom a rule that demands that a sales professional represents only one manufacturer, most manufacturers prefer that their reps sell only their products.
+Much like independent sales reps, manufacturer's representatives sell products for a specific manufacturer.
+While there is seldom a rule that demands that a sales professional represents only one manufacturer, most manufacturers prefer their reps sell only their products.